Public open space in the 1990s before Edi Rama became Mayor of Tirana

 From Dritan, Montréal.
 Canada

-Your work speaks for itself.
+Question: Your work speaks for itself.
 It is so obvious, all of the contribution you've made as Mayor of Tirana, making it a symbol and a good example for the whole country.
 There's a lot to say about your good and well-organized work, which has changed Tirana's look and its people’s mentality about work.
 But, even with a very strong respect for your work during these years, I think much still needs to be done, especially fighting corruption and motivating small but well organized businesses.
 First, do you agree with that?
-And second, do you, or does your team, have a programme to realize and develop that process, so that in the future we can see more well educated and really motivated people (possibly young) getting involved in the political and economic development of that city and – why not? – the whole country?
+And second, do you, or does your team, have a programme to realize and develop that process, so that in the future we can see more well educated and really motivated people (possibly young) getting involved in the political and economic development of that city and why not? the whole country?

 Edi Rama replies